Murphy v. National Collegiate Athletic Association: Subsequent developments

-The oral arguments in the case were considered to have gone favorably towards New Jersey and against the leagues, and many commentators believed that the Court would find that PASPA was unconstitutional.
-In anticipation of the Court's ruling, several states have begun setting legislation in place to allow for legal sports gambling, contingent on the results of the Supreme Court case.
-By June 5, 2018, Delaware became the first state outside of Nevada to legalize sports gambling in wake of the Supreme Court decision.
+The oral arguments in the case were considered to have gone favorably towards New Jersey and against the leagues, and many commentators believed that the Supreme Court would find that PASPA was unconstitutional.
+In anticipation of the Court's ruling, several states began setting legislation in place to allow for legal sports gambling, contingent on the results of the Supreme Court case.
+By June 5, 2018, Delaware became the first state other than Nevada to legalize sports gambling in wake of the Court decision.
 The New Jersey legislature had prepared a bill legalizing sports gambling prior to the Supreme Court ruling, and upon the Court's decision, formally introduced the bill the same day; the bill had undergone several revisions, and had passed both houses and signed into law by Governor Murphy by June 11, 2018.

-In some cases, the leagues have been involved in helping to establish the legislation to be favorable for them as well, should the Court find for New Jersey.
-The professional leagues, like the NFL, NBA, and NHL, have also indicated they would agree to federally-regulated sports gambling and preparing their teams, owners, and players for this possibility, though the NCAA, representing non-professional players, has been more vocal about such allowances unless gambling on college or amateur sports remain banned.
+In some cases, the leagues became involved in helping to establish the legislation to be favorable for them as well, should the Court find for New Jersey.
+The professional leagues, like the NFL, NBA, and NHL, also indicated they would agree to federally-regulated sports gambling and preparing their teams, owners, and players for this possibility, though the NCAA, representing non-professional players, has been more vocal about such allowances unless gambling on college or amateur sports remain banned.
 The Supreme Court decision only impacts intrastate sports gambling schemes.
 Interstate sports gambling remains illegal under the Federal Wire Act.

-With the Court finding in favor of New Jersey, observers believe its ruling will impact other current federal laws in place that could be considered to have commandeered power from the states and other challenges related to the Tenth Amendment, such as gun ownership rights, immigration enforcement (eg. penalizing sanctuary cities), and the legalization of marijuana under state law.
+With the Court finding in favor of New Jersey, observers believe its ruling will impact other current federal laws in place that could be considered to have commandeered power from the states and other challenges related to the Tenth Amendment, such as gun ownership rights, immigration enforcement (such as penalizing sanctuary cities), and the legalization of marijuana under state law.